medialab/hyphe/doc/api.md

 - __`cancel_all`:__
   + _`corpus`_ (optional, default: `"--hyphe--"`)

  Stops all "running" and "pending" crawl jobs for a `corpus`.
+Returns a list of all canceled crawljobs ids.

  Cancels all current crawl jobs running or planned for a `corpus` and empty related mongo data.